Rogala/AI_Attention/README.md

 ### Updating Torch

+For the 5000 series, you need to install Torch version 2.7.0 or higher, compiled with CUDA 128.
 Once the console is open in the correct folder, execute the following two commands in sequence:

 1.  **Upgrade pip (the package installer):**